-The thesis behind the work reported here is that Integrated Circuit tools are sufficiently capable and flexible to solve this problem.
-The tools are capable of capturing the package design as well as the IC design, and to permit verification within one environment.
-This paper illustrates this is feasible within the context of one commercial tool set.
-It explains how the tool set was modified to permit capture of the physical and connectivity design of the package, to carry out Layout Versus Schematic (LVS) verification of the complete system, and to allow automatic extraction and simulation.
+paper illustrates this is feasible within the context of one commercial tool set.
+It explains how the tool set was modified to permit capture of the physical and connectivity design of the package, to carry out layout versus schematic (LVS) verification of the complete system, and to allow automatic extraction and simulation.

 This paper illustrates the feasibility and practicality of this paradigm using the Cadence commercial IC design package.
-It builds upon previous work of delivering CAD flows using this tool set [1] and previous work in chip package codesign [2,3,4].
-In fact it was the difficulties experienced in verifying the IC/MCM combination described in [2,3] that motivated the work reported here.
-Though it illustrates this process using flip-chip MultiChip Module (MCM) packaging, it can be easily extended to other package types.
+It builds upon previous work of delivering CAD flows using this tool set [1] and previous work in chip package codesign [2].
+In fact, it was the difficulties experienced in verifying the IC/MCM combination described in [2], [3] that motivated the work reported here.
+Though it illustrates this process using flip-chip multichip module (MCM) packaging, it can be easily extended to other package types.
 An example of an extension to simple wire-bond frame package is given at the end of the paper.
-All the files described in this paper are available for download [4].
+All the files described in this paper are available for download.

-Note, that the authors are not proposing that package and board designers replace their current tools with IC tools.
+Note that the authors are not proposing that package and board designers replace their current tools with IC tools.
 There are a number of practical reasons not to do this.
-Instead, it is suggested that it is relatively simple to import a partial, or complete, package and board design into the IC environment so that design tradeoffs can be easily explored and final verification performed.
+Instead, it is suggested that it is relatively simple to import a partial or complete package and board design into the IC environment so that design tradeoffs can be easily explored and final verification performed.

 This paper is structured as follows.
 Section II discusses the technology file that forms the core of the tool flow.
-Section III presents the DIVA rule deck.
+Section III presents the interactive verification inside design automation (DIVA) rule deck.
 These are three rule files that have been created to permit designs that can be fabricated.
-These rules are Design Rule

-Checking (DRC), Extraction rules and Layout versus Schematic (LVS) rules.
+These rules are design rule checking (DRC), extraction rules and layout versus schematic (LVS) rules.
 Section IV discusses a case study that was used to demonstrate the toolset that was developed.
-The work is summarized in section V followed by the conclusion in section VI.
+We summarize the work in Section V and conclude in Section VI.